 This compounded by the fact that it is illegal to operate an online gambling site within the state’s borders.
-For this reason players living or visiting Mississippi are wise to restrict their online gambling participation to legally licensed and certified gambling sites which are subject to strict regulatory oversight by governing jurisdictions which have specifically legalized online gambling within their respective territories.
+For this reason, players living or visiting Mississippi are wise to restrict their online gambling participation to legally licensed and certified gambling sites which are subject to strict regulatory oversight by governing jurisdictions that have specifically legalized online gambling within their respective territories.

 Efforts To Legalize State Regulated Online Gambling In Mississippi

 In 2012, State Representative Bobby Moak introduced the Mississippi Lawful Internet Gaming Act of 2012 seeking to legalize online gambling.
 The bill, however, died in the Ways and Means Committee.
 In 2013, he once again introduced a bill seeking to legalize online gambling but the bill failed.